-9.0 SOQPSK-TG Characteristics.
+9.0 SOQPSK-TG Characteristics

-SOQPSK is a family of constant envelope continuous phase modulation (CPM) waveforms defined by Mr. T. Hill.^{9, 10, 11, 12} The details of SOQPSK-TG are described in Chapter 2, paragraphs 2.4.3.2 and 2.4.3.2.1.
+The SOQPSK is a family of constant envelope CPM waveforms defined by Mr. T. J. Hill.8 The details of SOQPSK-TG are described in Chapter 2, paragraphs 2.4.3.2 and 2.4.3.2.1.
 The SOQPSK-TG signal amplitude is constant and the phase trajectory is determined by the coefficients in Chapter 2, Table 2-4.
 Therefore, SOQPSK-TG can be implemented using a precision phase or frequency modulator with proper control of the phase trajectory.
 Figure A-22 illustrates the measured phase trajectory of an SOQPSK-TG signal.
 The vertical lines correspond approximately to the "bit" decision times.